intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 be of benefit to existing users.
 These problems also reduce the ability of established implementations to change.

-# Extension: Elephants Out, Donkeys In

-Many protocols are specifically designed to permit deviation from the basic protocol in constrained ways.
-A well-defined extensibility framework in a protocol is often the most valuable asset a protocol has.
-For instance, Diameter's comprehensive extensibility framework [RFC7423] is perhaps its most important feature.
-The Session Description Protocol [RFC4566] has likewise benefited greatly from the ability to define new attributes, of which there are now in excess of 100.

-It is recognized that designing and defining an extension framework is challenging [RFC6709].
-In particular, it is difficult to anticipate the various ways in which future protocol users might wish to expand the protocol.

-Extension of a protocol - either without regard to the existing extension points, or by using extension points in an unintended fashion - is a common source of implementation divergence.

-# A Fatalistic Interpretation of Postel's Principle

-As shown in {{time}}, an implementation that adheres closely to Postel's principle will, over time, be increasingly constrained in its behavior.
-The messages it transmits will be more and more tighly proscribed and it will be increasingly promiscuous in accepting incoming messages.

-Thus, though it was most likely not the Postel's intention, the statement in RFC 760 and subsequently RFC 1122 might be recast as an application of the Second Law of Thermodynamics to protocol design.
-That is:

-> Over time, the pressure to favor interoperability over correctness leads to increased constraints on transmission and greater tolerance to variation in reception.

-After all, even with the best intentions, the pressure to interoperate can be significant.
-No implementation can hope to avoid having to trade correctness for interoperability indefinitely.
+Protocol maintenance can help by carefully documenting divergence and recommending limits on what is both acceptable and interoperable.
+The time-consuming process of documenting the actual protocol - rather than the protocol as it was originally conceived - can restore the ability to create and maintain interoperable implementations.

+Such a process was undertaken for HTTP/1.1 [RFC7230].
+This this effort took more than 6 years, it has been successful in documenting protocol variations and describing what has over time become a far more complex protocol.

-# A New Design Principle for the Internet
+# A New Design Principle

 The following principle applies not just to the implementation of a protocol, but to the design and specification of the protocol.

 > Protocol designs and implementations should be maximally strict.

-Though perhaps a less pithy than Postel's formulation, this principle is based on the lessons of protocol deployment.
+Though less pithy than Postel's formulation, this principle is based on the lessons of protocol deployment.
 The principle is also based on valuing early feedback, a practice central to modern engineering discipline.

 ## Fail Fast and Hard

-Protocol designers should attempt to identify all sources of potential errors during the specification process.
-More importantly however, protocols need to include error reporting mechanisms that ensure errors are surfaced in a visible and expedient fashion.
+Protocols need to include error reporting mechanisms that ensure errors are surfaced in a visible and expedient fashion.

 Generating fatal errors for what would otherwise be a minor or recoverable error is preferred, especially if there is any risk that the error represents an